 The ward round will invariably generate a number of tasks.
-Given proper computer administrative support this should be easily accomplished on the round.
-The reality is usually far from this.
-The advantage of team members peeling off to get jobs done means that there is not a long list of things to do at the end, and allows a smooth running of the hospital.
-X-ray and pharmacy prefer requests through the course of the day rather than receiving hundreds at five o’clock in the afternoon.
+Ward round checklists 13can ensure that important tasks are not overlooked.
+In their absence it is not always clear who is responsible for each task.
+Ideally tasks should be performed as soon as possible, but the efficiency dilemma is at play all of the time.
+Should the whole ward round stop so that one person can rewrite a drug chart, should the drug chart be rewritten at the end of the round or should one person remove themselves from the round to write up the drug chart, thereby missing a part of the round.
+There is no right answer, but the team should decide the most acceptable compromise before the ward round starts.
+The complexity, urgency and time required for each task may determine how and when it should be performed.
+Hospital departments like X-ray and pharmacy favour receiving requests for services during the course of the morning rather than a large number in one go.
 The downside to this approach is that the round becomes fragmented and loses educational value.

-How other tasks are allocated is again usually not actively considered.
+How tasks are allocated is again usually not actively considered.
 Often it is the most junior member of the medical team that writes in the notes.
 Rarely will the entry be checked for accuracy, although it will be the senior doctor who is responsible for the decisions made and how, or if, they are recorded.
-A further void is that there are no studies measuring how long it takes to write ward round notes that would satisfy a notes audit, or the judiciary.
-Another task that is just squeezed in.
-Ward round checklists 40 can ensure that important safety checks are always undertaken, in their absence it is not always clear who is responsible for each task.
+A further void is that there are no studies measuring how long it takes to write ward round notes that would satisfy a notes audit, or the judiciary, yet another task for junior doctors that is just squeezed in.

-If ward roundw were really important then interruptions would be kept to a minimum.
-41 This can be hard to engineer.
-One suggestion is that like nurses on a drug round, the participants wear a lanyard saying ‘do not disturb,’ a more practical suggestion 42 would be that one individual wears an armband - and that is the only person that can be disturbed.
+If ward rounds were really important then interruptions would be kept to a minimum.
+This can be hard to engineer.
+One suggestion is that like nurses on a drug round, the participants wear a lanyard saying ‘do not disturb,’ a more practical suggestion would be that one individual wears an armband - and that is the only person that can be disturbed.

 Teaching